Glossary

 Allocation Dates

 The date through which the benefits earned during the marriage are determined.
 Generally, this is the last day of the allocation period.
-(ASOP No. 34)
+(ASOP No. 34 Revision)

 Allocation Methods

 A method used to determine the portion of retirement plan benefits that is included in marital property.
-(ASOP No. 34)
+(ASOP No. 34 Revision)

 Allocation of Retirement Plan Benefits

-The allocation of retirement plan benefits into two or more portions: a portion that is fully considered to be marital property and a portion that is not marital property, and perhaps a portion that is determined to be partially marital property.
-(ASOP No. 34)
+The division of retirement plan benefits into two or more portions: a portion that is fully considered to be marital property and a portion that is not marital property, and perhaps a portion that is determined to be partially marital property.
+(ASOP No. 34 Revision)

 Allocation Period

 The period over which the benefits earned during the marriage are determined.
-This is typically the period from the date of marriage (or, if later, the hire date or plan entry date) to the date of marital separation.
-(ASOP No. 34)
+The period typically starts from the date of marriage or, if later, the hire date or plan entry date.
+The period typically ends at the date of marital separation, the date of court order formally ending the marriage, or the date of separation from service or actual retirement.
+(ASOP No. 34 Revision)

 Amortization Methods